 3. Were nails used in building the Salt Lake Tabernacle?

 Contrary to popular belief, nails were used to build the Salt Lake Tabernacle, which is the home of the Mormon Tabernacle Choir.
 In fact, tens of thousands of nails were used in the construction, as documented in Gathering as One: The History of the Mormon Tabernacle in Salt Lake City.
-Take a virtual tour of the Tabernacle attic.

 4. Why is 60 the age limit for Choir members?